SidneyMe/Steam_Market_Scraper/readme.md

 ## Usage
 1. Ensure you have the ChromeDriver executable in the `chromedriver/` directory.

-2. Provide *urls* list in main.py with CS2  url/urls to if you want to scrape particular items.
-If the list stays empty, all steam items will be parsed.
+2. Provide the *urls* list in main.py with CS2 url/urls to scrape particular items.
+If the list stays empty, all CS2 items will be parsed.

 3. Run the scraper:
     ```sh